Questions and Answers

 Yes, DEVONthink To Go supports family sharing for subscriptions and one-time purchases.
 Make sure to enable sharing for the subscription in App Store > Account > Subscriptions.
 For one-time purchases install the app on your family member’s device not directly from the App Store but from App Store > Account > Purchases > (Purchaser).

 The one-time purchase for DEVONthink To Go is valid for the app generation you have purchased it for.
 You might need to buy an upgrade when a new major generation arrives.

-In the App Store education discounts are handled by Apple and your school.
+In the App Store, academic discounts are handled by Apple and your school.
 Please contact your school and ask if they enrolled in an App Store Volume Purchase Program and how you can participate.